viraptor/reverse-interview/README.md

 - Does the company support open-source projects?
 - What kind of social events does the team/company host and are these attended by everyone?
 - Why did the company decide to hire an outsider over promoting an internal employee?
+- Is the company willing to assist overseas job applicants in applying for work visas?

 # Social issues